Anuarul-Irfan/Paws-Preferences-Find-Your-Favourite-Kitty-/DEPLOYMENT_GUIDE.md

 2. **Configure Pages**:
    - Source: "GitHub Actions"
-   - This will use the workflow file we created
+   - This will use the GitHub auto-generated `nextjs.yml` workflow

 ### Step 3: Deploy Automatically